carloscastillom/Travel_app/README.md

 ![image](https://user-images.githubusercontent.com/65776444/180981583-40cf0a5a-8905-447e-b966-1232c725f7d4.png)

+Remove an add with the button
 Implement testing

 server.js file should be taken directly from passed project 3 with the addition of added member: value pairs and the required API keys.
+OK

 Styling is set up in a logical way.
 All interactive elements have hover states.
+OK